huan007/141L-CPU/readme.txt

 	With the exception for float_int where we get the correct output but the auto-grader graded us wrong.

 3) How to run the bench?
 	All the components are in the root folder.
-All the test bench are in the bench folders seperated by the function name Just add everything to ModelSim, and add the benchs to it and run it.
+All the test bench are in the bench folders separated by the function name Just add everything to ModelSim, and add the benchs to it and run it.
 I also make separate ROMs for each functions inside the bench folders.

 4) What I changed in the test bench?